ujjwal37/FrontEndProjects/Website/README.txt

+Install node modules.
-It is running on localhost server 3000 i have host this server using nodejs ,express to run this server open  cmd and go into the folder Dell node index.js
+It is running on localhost server 3000. i have host this server using nodejs ,express to run this server open  cmd and go into the folder Dell node index.js